Rude Boy (film): Clash reaction

-Although initially interested in the film, after having seen the rough print the members of The Clash became so disenchanted with it that, for its official cinema release, they had Better Badges make badges stating 'I don't want Rude Boy Clash Film'.
+Although initially interested in the film, after having seen the rough cut the members of The Clash became so disenchanted with it that, for its official cinema release, they had Better Badges make badges stating 'I don't want Rude Boy Clash Film'.
 Joe Strummer told Melody Maker in 1980: "It wasn't any good.
 We didn't like what they were doing with the black people, because they were showing them dipping into pockets and then they were shown being done for something and that was their only role in the film ...
 Who wants to propagate that?
 That's what the right wing use, 'all blacks are muggers' which is a load of rubbish.
 After that rough showing I've never seen it since and nor have any of the Clash."
 Strummer added that the band had no further contact with directors Dave Mingay and Jack Hazan after the film was shot, and never received any payments from them.